 - Build Alignment Across Functions, Operations and Strategic Sourcing Activities.
 As with any form of change, climate does not necessarily generate spontaneous adhesion.
 That is where Ksapa offers a unique approach to connecting the dots.
 How?
 We explore climate challenges from the perspective of multiple functions.
 This allows us to design climate solutions with just transition and Human Rights at their core.
 That is how we secure the acceptability of climate initiatives and share solutions fit for all business strategies and operations.

 - Structure Financial Solutions for Both Operations and Strategic Partners.
 They otherwise cannot hope to access the necessary technical expertises and investment resources to scale efficiency, renewables and decarbonation.
 Ksapa therefore designed V.CHET, a long-term partnership with major industrial players.
-The scheme consists in assembling a variety of different expertises and structuring financial solutions to support the energy transition of operations and value chain.
+The climate initiative scheme consists in assembling a variety of different supply chain finance expertises and structuring financial solutions involving working capital to support the energy transition of operations and value chain.
 Ksapa’s program indeed includes 3 distinct components:

 - The definition of a value chain-wide energy transition strategy through analyses and recommendations per key topic, an overarching vision and comprehensive monitoring.